axelayala1988/ace/docs/1.ACE-BOX/ace-box.2.provision.md

 # ace-box - Provision
 This lab will explain you how to provision the ace-box

+## Step 0 - Designate a github org for the ace app and config
+We will be forking a repository that contains our demo application and the configuration files.
+Create a new github organization that will be used to fork this repo to.
+Alternatively repurpose an existing one.
+Keep note of this org as you will need it later.

 ## Step 1 - Clone the ace-box repository
 Make sure that you have the ace-box repository cloned locally